Cookies

 "A challenge was having to adjust to speaking to younger people and therefore, from being involved with this experience, I feel my communication with the youth has definitely improved."

-Chris is eager to return to the school next year, as he really enjoyed the experience!
-Take a look below at what Dominic Buchanan, Curriculum Co-ordinator of English at Littleover Community School, had to say:
+Take a look below at what the Curriculum Co-ordinator of English at Littleover Community School, had to say:

-Following Chris’s involvement, English teachers and I spoke to the young people involved who said that Chris, and the other Dragons, helped them to see the connection between skills developed in classrooms with the world of work.
+English teachers and I spoke to the young people involved who said that this day helped them to see the connection between skills developed in classrooms with the world of work.
 They felt his feedback was incredibly useful in helping them to develop their ideas, and they enjoyed the challenge of his questions and expertise as a Dragon during the main event in the Hall.